Oil jumps on weak dollar, industry cuts in jobs, spending

 "Shell's CEO had a more bullish take on supply and demand and the weaker dollar also helped support crude," said Phil Flynn, analyst at Price Futures Group in Chicago.

-Gains were fuelled in part by the weaker U.S. dollar, with the dollar index falling nearly 1 percent after reports showing U.S. retail sales fell 0.8 percent last month and weekly jobless claims rose above 300,000.
+Gains were fueled in part by the weaker U.S. dollar, with the dollar index .DXY falling nearly 1 percent after reports showing U.S. retail sales fell 0.8 percent last month and weekly jobless claims rose above 300,000.
+[FRX/]

 Traders remain split over whether the market has found a floor after rebounding from a post-2009 low near $45 a month ago.
 Many see the market currently oversupplied by up to 2 million barrels per day.